rapid7/insightconnect-workflows/workflows/Get_Ivanti_Agent_Status_From_Slack/help.md

 ### Usage

-To trigger this workflow, @ the Slackbot in Slack or send the bot a DM in the following format:
+To trigger this workflow, @ the Rapid7 InsightConnect bot in Slack or send the bot a DM in the following format:

 `check-agent-status hostname-1`